-Postpartum Euphoria (“Baby Pinks”): What’s Normal and When to Get Assessed
+Postpartum Euphoria (“Baby Pinks”): What’s Normal and When to Seek Help

 What postpartum euphoria is

-Postpartum euphoria, or the “baby pinks,” refers to a short-lived period of elevated or expansive mood that can occur in the days immediately following childbirth.
+Postpartum euphoria, or the “baby pinks”, refers to a short-lived period of elevated or expansive mood that can occur in the days immediately following childbirth.
 Parents may feel extremely happy, emotionally open, energized, productive, or deeply bonded.
-Sleep may feel less necessary, though reduced sleep is often related to infant care rather than a true decreased need for sleep.
+Sleep may feel less necessary during this time, though often in postpartum euphoria, reduced sleep is typically driven by infant care rather than a true decreased need for sleep.
+Often parents experiencing postpartum euphoria describe feeling physically and emotionally like “superwoman”, in that they are able to get a lot done with caregiving for the baby, around the house, or in starting projects.

-This experience does not automatically indicate a mental health condition.
-Approximately 1 in 10 birthing parents experience postpartum euphoria.
-For many, it fades within the first week as hormone levels stabilize.
-It becomes a concern when symptoms persist or interfere with functioning.
+This experience does not automatically indicate a mental health condition; approximately 1 in 10 birthing parents experience postpartum euphoria.
+I do not want to pathologize positive mood states and normal oxytocin responses after giving birth.
+For many people, the “baby pinks" aka postpartum euphoria fades within the first week as hormone levels stabilize and physical recovery progresses.
+It becomes a cause for concern when these symptoms may persist or worsen in a way that interferes with functioning and sleep.

 Why mood elevation can occur after birth

-Birth involves one of the most significant hormonal shifts across the human lifespan.
-Estrogen and progesterone drop rapidly, while oxytocin and dopamine fluctuate in response to bonding and caregiving.
+Birth involves the most dramatic hormonal shift across the human lifespan.
+Estrogen and progesterone drop rapidly after delivery, while oxytocin and dopamine fluctuate in response to bonding, breastfeeding, and caregiving.

 When postpartum euphoria is typically benign

-Postpartum euphoria is more likely to fall within normal adjustment when:
+Postpartum euphoria is more likely to be considered within the range of normative adjustment when:

-• Symptoms begin within the first few days after birth
+• Symptoms begin immediately or within the first few days after birth

 • Mood elevation is mild to moderate

-• Sleep disruption is tied to infant care
+• Sleep disruption is due to infant care rather than a markedly decreased need for sleep

 • Judgment and insight remain intact

-• There is no impulsive or risky behavior
+• There is no significant impulsivity or risky behavior

 Red flags that postpartum euphoria may reflect something more serious